ntop/PF_RING/doc/modules/af_xdp.rst

 AF_XDP Support
 ==============

-PF_RING since version 7.5 includes support for AF_XDP adapters, when compiling from source code this is enabled by default (unless the *--disable-xdp* configure flag is specified).
+PF_RING since version 7.5 (note: 7.9 is actually recommended) includes support for AF_XDP adapters, when compiling from source code this is enabled by default (unless the *--disable-xdp* configure flag is specified).

 Prerequisite
 ------------

+- PF_RING 7.9.0-6671 or later
 - Dependencies: libelf-dev
 - Kernel: >= 5.4 (configured with `CONFIG_XDP_SOCKETS=y`)
 - libbpf with latest AF_XDP support installed from <kernel source>/tools/lib/bpf